mqnc/pyend/README.md

 end
 ```

-However, PyEnd conveniently inserts that if an `end` marker is found (TODO).

 Furthermore, `myList[0:5]` still absolutely counter-intuitively only goes up to `myList[4]` and there is also [this atrocity](https://www.geeksforgeeks.org/least-astonishment-and-the-mutable-default-argument-in-python/).

 ## But in my project I have a variable named `end`.
 Am I forced to live under van Rossum's dictatorship then?